-American Express Membership Rewards vs. Chase Points: Which Are Worth More?
+American Express Membership Rewards vs. Chase Ultimate Rewards: Which Are Worth More?

 When it comes to the world of miles and points, American Express® Membership Rewards and Chase Ultimate Rewards are the most popular choices.
 While there are other forms of rewards, such as hotel points and airline miles, most programs are more rigid.
 Chase points and American Express points, which are relatively flexible, can be redeemed with a variety of different brands.

 If you want to get the best out of your credit card, you may want to commit to one form of rewards card to streamline your returns.
-Here are some similarities and differences between the two most popular choices.
+This comparison of American Express points vs. Chase points evaluates the similarities and differences between the two most popular choices.

 Similarities Between American Express Points and Chase Points

-At a glance, the two programs have many similarities.
+At a glance, the two popular travel cards‘ programs have many similarities.
 Both plans: